 Put Option Premium changes from $10.18 to $5.80

-It is observed that the sum of absolute values of the delta of a call and a put is equal to 1.
+It is observed that the sum of absolute values of call delta and put delta equals 1.
 This relation is prevailing due to the Put-Call Parity theory which states that a protective put is equivalent to a fiduciary call, and therefore, a combination of a long call and a short put is equivalent to a long forward whose delta is equal to 1.

 If the delta of a call option is 0.5620, the delta of a put option is 0.5620 - 1 = -0.4380